Insurance myths: Why Life & Disability Insurance are more important than you think

 Myth #2: Insurance is too expensive.

-Insurance is available to suit nearly every need and budget.
-In fact, a healthy 35-year-old male can buy $250,000 of annual renewable term life insurance coverage for less than $20 per month.
-And for just over $100 a month, he could purchase a guaranteed death benefit for his lifetime.1
+- A healthy 35-year-old male can buy $250,000 of annual renewable term life insurance coverage for less than $20 per month.1

-If the same 35-year-old male makes $75,000 per year, he could potentially buy disability income insurance that would pay an after-tax benefit of $3,925 per month until age 65, should he ever become too sick or hurt to work.
-Better yet, he could buy that coverage for less than 2% of his annual income.2
+- If the same 35-year-old male makes $75,000 per year, he could potentially buy disability income insurance that would pay an after-tax benefit of $3,925 per month until age 65, should he ever become too sick or hurt to work.3

 Myth #3: I can wait to buy insurance when I need it.

-Some people think they are saving money by delaying the purchase of individual DI insurance.
-But the reality is that most DI policies allow you to lock in your premium, so you can take advantage of the lower rates available to you at a younger age.
+You may think you’re saving money by delaying the purchase of individual DI insurance.
+But most DI policies let you lock in your premium, so you can take advantage of the lower rates available to you at a younger age.

 Myth #4: It won’t happen to me.

-Considering the devastating effect a disability can have, not just on your current income, but also on your retirement savings and long-term financial security, DI insurance coverage is more than just extra protection.
-It’s a foundation for securing a more stable future for yourself and your family—no matter what challenges life brings.
+DI insurance can cover your current income, as well as your retirement savings.
+It’s more than just extra protection—it’s a foundation for a more secure, stable future for yourself and your family.